Foxino/starfield-animation/README.md

 # starfield-animation
-HTML5 Canvas animation

-I like space..
-Inspired by the windows screensaver.
-Adjustable variables can be found in the upper section of `starfield.js`.
-Feel free to improve upon and use as you feel free. :)
+An HTML5 Canvas animation inspired by the starfield screensaver by windows.
+Fully customisable variables found within `starfield.js`.
+Feel free to modify or use as you wish.

-Demo it here:
+# Demo it here:
 http://vulpes.xyz/projects/starfield/